 Solution: Deposit and penalties for not paying an invoice in full

 You’ve completed and delivered your work.
-Client approves it and promises to pay the invoice in the next few days.
+The client approves it and promises to pay the invoice in the next few days.
 Several weeks pass, and nothing happens.
-When confronted, client claims that they forgot to pay.
-They promise to pay once again… And the cycle continues.
+When confronted, the client claims that they forgot to pay.
+They promise to pay once again - and the cycle continues.
 Well, Monika Jansen of Jansen Communication chose a more direct approach to handle “those who do not pay”.

 Solution: Written sign-offs after each client meeting

-But what happens when stakeholder in a position of power tries to override the sign-off?
+But what happens when a stakeholder in a position of power tries to override the sign-off?

 Solution: Use tools that allow them to see your face and hear your voice

 It may sound unusual, but not being certain whom are you speaking to can be a serious obstacle to establishing a meaningful client relationship.
 Owner and Founder of ThinkLions Mike Sims says that using means of written communication exclusively (e.g., email and chat) can have a negative effect on building trust with potential clients.